 (no one said the fifteenth century was a complicated time)

-Here are a few lines that I’ve created using the cypher in Modern English:
+Here are a few lines that I’ve created using the cipher in Modern English:

 Take iii offices.